thot-experiment/amallo/README.md

 amallo.url = 'https://ollama.runninginthe.cloud:1337'
 amallo.model = 'MidnightMiqu70b:iq3_xxs'
 ```
-All methods default to a streaming promise if possible, `stream` must manually be set to `false` in the request to avoid this behavior.
+All methods default to a streaming request if possible, `stream` must manually be set to `false` in the request to avoid this behavior.
+You can set `.onchunk` if you want to process the raw response chunks as they come in, `.ontoken` for token strings.
 ##### [`.generate( promptstring | request_object )`](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-completion)
 ```js
 const generation = amallo.generate({prompt: 'Can you please tell me a joke?'})